RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/crafting.md

 ![LCT with a plank recipe](image://03-01-lct-recipe.png)

-Now we need to connect a Crafting Pipe to the crafting table as well as the rest of the network, then use the Pipe Manager to open its settings.
+Now we need to connect a Crafting Pipe to the crafting table as well as the rest of the network, then use the [Pipe Manager](item://logisticspipes:pipe_manager) to open its settings.
 On this page we tell the pipe what the ingredients and products of its crafting recipe are.
-While we can set this up by hand, since this is connected to a Logistics Crafting Table we can simply press the “Import” button and it will do that automatically.
+While we can set this up by hand, since this is connected to a Logistics Crafting Table we can simply press the “Import” button, and it will do that automatically.

-Let’s open the Request Pipe again.
+Let’s open the [Request Pipe](item://logisticspipes:pipe_request) again.
 Now that something on the network can craft them, wood planks show up even though it shows that none are on hand.
 When we request one it will pull a block of wood out of storage, send it to the crafting table, and then extract the four planks that it crafted.
 The